gridman0111/chat-space/README.md

 ### Association
 - has_many :groups_users
-- has_many :massege
+- has_many :messeges
-- has_many :user
+- has_many :users, throgh::group_users